-For "Kaya" they explained that "The existence of a permanent government office in Mimana has in recent years not been sustained.
-We cannot conclude that Kaya was a 'base of operations'."
+For "Gaya" they explained that "The existence of a permanent government office in Mimana has in recent years not been sustained.
+We cannot conclude that Gaya was a 'base of operations'."

 By contrast, Japanese History B published by Meiseisha, which was the only of the 6 Japanese history textbooks to not mention the issue of the comfort women, was hit with more than 60 corrections centering around descriptions of modern relations with China and Korea including the 1910 annexation of Korea.